-In addition to an improved display, Sony is packing new lenses inside the PS5 VR headset that provide not just a clearer image, but grant the player a wider field of view, too.
-The original PSVR's field-of-view is around 100-degrees, which makes it a wider view than the Oculus Quest 2 and several other headsets.
+In addition to an improved display, Sony is packing new lenses inside its PS5 VR headset that provide a clearer image and grant the player a wider field of view.
+The original PSVR's field-of-view is around 100-degrees, making it a broader perspective than the Oculus Quest 2 and several other headsets.
 Still, Sony isn't content with just being a little bit better than these competitors, as it plans to increase that field of view to something much wider.
 How much wider?
-We anticipate up to 120-degrees, but that's not been confirmed just yet.
+Sony states that PS VR2 will have a 110-degree field of view.

 Big investments in VR games development

 While some companies have pulled back their investments in consumer-level VR, others — like Sony and Facebook — have continued to increase their commitment to VR gaming and entertainment over the years.
 Sony has closed some internal studios but has also partnered with others and opened new ones, some of which are focusing on VR development.
 In the initial PS5 VR announcement post, Sony stated that they're "continuing to innovate with our new VR system so that our fans can continue to enjoy the unique experiences that are synonymous with PlayStation."

 In this, and a few other announcements, Sony has shown that it is committed to further investments in the future of VR as a gaming and entertainment medium, squarely placing that burden on the shoulders of the PlayStation brand.
 Even with the closing of some of its internal Japan studios, Asobi Team, the developer behind the much-lauded Astrobot series, is sticking around for future development.

 Sony also specifically stated that their "commitment to virtual reality as a medium for games is stronger than ever," further backing up everything we see in the company's actions.
 After all, you don't invest in cutting-edge hardware development more than once if you're not serious about seeing it through and supporting it!